Bring Your Own Device!

 SIM Swapping |

 - Most SIM-based technologies (ex.
-GSM) will enable you
+GSM, LTE) will

-to simply put a SIM card into any unlocked phone (i.e. it's not locked
+simply put a SIM card into any unlocked phone (i.e. it's not locked for

 - If you're out of contract with your existing carrier,

-call them and ask them to provide the unlock code; many will these
+them and ask them to provide the unlock code; many will these days,

-days.
-If not, you can purchase the code for under $20 on
+If not, you can purchase the code for under $20 on various

 - Sometimes SIM-swapping won't quite register correctly

-on the network, and you may not be able to properly access all plans
+the network, and you may not be able to properly access all plans and

 another domestic provider's network (even if the technology is the